 - Feces and urine: While raccoons are generally clean animals, they still view the world as their toilet.
 This means your attic is also prime real estate for feces and urine.
 These droppings not only smell, but they can house a multitude of ailments including rabies and ringworm, the latter of which may leave sufferers blind!
 Don’t try to clean up these messes yourself; seek out professional assistance immediately.
 Not only will professionals be able to properly dispose of the waste, but urine-soaked insulation is going to need replacing too.

 If you think there are raccoons squatting in your attic, check your lawn and garbage cans for additional telltale signs.
 These guys aren’t called trash pandas for nothing!
-When it’s time to relocate your unwanted guests, contact the Skedaddle Houston humane wildlife prevention or visit our webpage to schedule a visit.
+When it’s time to relocate your unwanted guests, contact our Skedaddle team in Ajax or visit our webpage to schedule an inspection.
 Getting on top of an infestation fast will help to alleviate costly repairs later on.
 Our expert team specializes in compassionate and respectful removal and will make sure wandering wildlife finds a good home while you get to stay safe in yours.